 - 8.1 The investigating officer will keep notes during the initial stages of gathering intelligence.
-Such records will be held on the case file. - 8.2 Requests to the authorising officer for authorisation to mount a covert operation will be subject to and based on, the intelligence gathered and recorded on the investigator's notes. - 8.3 The officer will consider if such an operation would assist in investigating crimes which carry a custodial sentence of 6 months or more (see paragraph 10.1) - 8.4 Responsibility for authorisation for a covert operation will be considered on the grounds that any operation is likely to be of value in connection with;

-- investigating crimes which carry a custodial sentence of 6 months or more (see paragraph 10.1) - and that the proposed covert operation is a reasonable means of achieving the desired result.
+However, it should be stressed that the key document on which the authorising officer will base their decision is the application.
+Any formal notes made by the AO will be placed on the application form itself.
+Any rough notes made from meetings or briefings will be held on the case file. - 8.2 Requests to the authorising officer for authorisation to mount a covert operation will be subject to and based on, the intelligence gathered and recorded on the investigator's notes which must be articulated in the application. - 8.3 The officer will consider if such an operation would assist in investigating crimes which carry a maximum custodial sentence of six months or more or criminal offences relating to the underage sale of alcohol or tobacco. (see paragraph 10.1) - 8.4 Responsibility for authorisation for a covert operation will be considered on the grounds that any operation is likely to be of value in connection with; - investigating crimes which carry a maximum custodial sentence of six months or more or criminal offences relating to the underage sale of alcohol or tobacco.
+(See paragraph 10.1) - and that the proposed covert operation is a reasonable means of achieving the desired result.
 This must be balanced with the individual's rights under the Human Rights Act 1998. - 8.5 Any authorisation must be on the basis that the activity is both necessary and proportionate.
-The Authorising Officer must also take into consideration the risk of intrusion into the privacy of persons other than those directly implicated in the operation or investigation (collateral intrusion) - 8.6 If there is any doubt, all Council officers should ask the SRO or RMO Officer before any directed surveillance is authorised, rejected, renewed or cancelled.
+The Authorising Officer must also take into account the risk of intrusion into the privacy of persons other than those directly implicated in the operation or investigation (collateral intrusion) - 8.6 If there is any doubt, all Council officers should ask the SRO or RMO Officer before any directed surveillance is authorised, rejected, renewed or cancelled.

-9 SERIOUSNESS THRESHOLD
+9 SERIOUS CRIME THRESHOLD